-Winter is coming.
-The winter season usually arrives somewhere between starting a holiday gift list and realizing it’s time to switch which clothes are in the closet.
-And while winter weather ranges across the country from mild climate changes to consistent snowfall and severe storms—winter presents an important HVAC shift for all.
+Winter is coming!
+The winter season usually arrives somewhere between starting a holiday gift list and realizing it’s time to switch out the clothes in your closet.
+And while winter weather ranges across the country from consistent snowfall to severe wind storms—winter presents an important HVAC shift for all.
 It’s heating season!
-That’s why the most obvious (and important!) winter home HVAC tip is to make sure your home system is in order before freezing temperatures arrive.
+That’s why one of the most obvious (and important) winter home HVAC tips is to make sure your home system is in order before freezing temperatures arrive.

 Winter Weather Preparation Is Key

-Choosing to prepare your home for winter weather, in any shape or form, is the most effective and most proven method for a safe winter season.
+Choosing to prepare your home for winter weather is the most effective and proven method for a safe winter season.
 Wintertime is unpredictable by nature.
-And winter storms on top of already cooler temperatures, wetter weather and earlier sunrises exacerbates an already weary time of year.
+And winter storms on top of already cooler temperatures, wetter weather and earlier sunrises exacerbate an already weary time of year.

 11 Winter Home HVAC Tips